pib-ucsd/robotic-arm/README.md

 > [Press Buttons to Move Servos on WOKWI](https://wokwi.com/projects/335575481692717652)

 ## [**FULL CODE**](https://wokwi.com/projects/335575481692717652)
-The full code necessary for this project is linked above and is accompanied by the circuitry to simulate this project on WOKWI.
+The full code necessary for this project is linked in `FULL CODE` heading above and is accompanied by the circuitry to simulate this project on WOKWI.